SwettSoquelHS/lightning-tpipitone/README.md

 * Start by accepting the assignment.
 (Done if you are reading this).
 * Next clone the project on your laptop.

 * Work through [Math.random worksheet](https://drive.google.com/open?id=1UOLhvaG9RVIB3dpJEpv6iVI49j9lo_Um) first.
-Put any sample code you work on inside of a class called RandomPractice.java of this project directory.
+I have blank print outs at my desk.
+Put any sample code you use to complete the worksheet inside of a class called RandomPractice.java of this project directory.
+Be sure to git commit this work along with our Lightning Bolt Project.

 * Work on the random walk assignment: